hhromic/python-inpout/README.md

         pack(obj)

 # demonstrate the data unpacker function
-with inpout.data_unpacker("test4.mp.lz4", use_list=False) as reader:
+with inpout.data_unpacker("test4.mp.lz4", use_list=False) as unpacker:
-    for obj in reader:
+    for obj in unpacker:
         print("OBJ=%r" % (obj,))

 # demonstrate the data pack function (no compression)